capi1206/MapaPetromil/README.md

-Visualization of Petromil gas stations and its volume on the html the location of the file eds.csv needs to be changed the file rutas.geojson is too big and could not be loaded the ipynb file helps transforming  data to make it suitable for the map rendering
+Visualization of Petromil gas stations and its volume on the html the location of the file eds.csv needs to be changed the file rutas.geojson is too big and could not be loaded the ipynb file helps transforming  data to make it suitable for the map rendering run the ExtraerNegociosGoogleAPI.ipynb file to use the google API key and extract the nearby establishments to the gas stations